cammneto/cammneto/README.md

 - 👋 Hi, I’m Carlos de Melo Neto
-- 👀 I'm a physicist interested in machine leaning and data science in general.
+- 👀 I'm a physicist with experience in materials science, electronic structure simulations and organic semiconductors interested in machine learning and data science.
 - 📫 How to reach me: cammneto@gmail.com